 The 2008 plan included a number of recommendations related to fees for service, cost sharing, cost avoidance and revenue generation.
-The CYFS has implemented the recommendations of the 2008 plan with exception of exploring purchasing and further shared service opportunities with other York Region emergency services.
+The CYFS has implemented the recommendations of the 2008 plan.

 7.15.1 Fees for Service

 All fees for service have been reviewed and updated with the new fees for service approved within a new by-law.
 Most of the fees stayed at the same rate.
 Table 5 provides an overview of the new fees including the adjustments from the 2013 approved fees.